aishsingh/GStreamer-Rust-Demo/readme.md

 # Demo
-This demo streams from my webcam, processes the format of each frame and displays this info as well as the original frame to the screen.
+This demo streams from my webcam, processes the format of each frame and the frame count and displays this info back on to the screen.

 ![Demo](Screencast.gif)

 The video pipelines follows the order shown below:
 [v4l2src] -> [videoconvert] -> [appsink] -> [appsrc] -> [videoconvert] -> [textoverlay] -> [autovideosink]